opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_matchers.rst

 .. cpp:function:: void DescriptorMatcher::knnMatch( const Mat& queryDescriptors,           vector<vector<DMatch> >& matches, int k,      const vector<Mat>& masks=vector<Mat>(),       bool compactResult=false )

-    Find the k best matches for each descriptor from a query set.
+    Finds the k best matches for each descriptor from a query set.

     :param queryDescriptors, trainDescriptors, mask, masks: See  :ref:`DescriptorMatcher::match` .

-    :param matches: Mathes.
+    :param matches: Matches.
 Each  ``matches[i]``  is k or less matches for the same query descriptor.

-    :param k: Count of best matches found per each query descriptor (or less if some query descriptor has less than k possible matches in total).
+    :param k: Count of best matches found per each query descriptor or less if a query descriptor has less than k possible matches in total.

     :param compactResult: Parameter that is used when the mask (or masks) is not empty.
 If  ``compactResult``  is false, the  ``matches``  vector has the same size as  ``queryDescriptors``  rows.
 If  ``compactResult``  is true, the  ``matches``  vector does not contain matches for fully masked-out query descriptors.

-These are extended variants of :cpp:func:`DescriptorMatcher::match` methods.
-They find several best matches for each query descriptor.
+These extended variants of :cpp:func:`DescriptorMatcher::match` methods find several best matches for each query descriptor.
 The matches are returned in the distance increasing order.
 See :cpp:func:`DescriptorMatcher::match` for the details about query and train descriptors.

 .. index:: DescriptorMatcher::radiusMatch